Flexible Mesh Segmentation via Reeb Graph Representation of Geometrical and Topological Features: Theoretical background

 \subsection{Reeb Graph}

-The Reeb graph formalism, introduced by Milnor \cite{milnor1963morse}, provides a rigorous mathematical framework for analyzing the topological structure of a manifold through the evolution of level sets of a smooth function.
-This construction establishes a systematic approach to encoding the connectivity between critical points by tracking the behavior of level sets as the function value varies.
-When applied in conjunction with discrete Morse theory, the analysis of these level set transformations yields a graph structure that captures the fundamental topological features of the surface.

-To formally analyze level sets on triangulated surfaces, we first define how scalar functions extend from vertices to the entire surface through linear interpolation.
-A piecewise linear function $f^*: S \rightarrow \mathbb{R}$ is defined as the extension of a scalar function $f: V \rightarrow \mathbb{R}$ applied to the set of vertices $V$ of a triangulated surface $S$ by linear interpolation:
+The Reeb graph, introduced by \cite{milnor1963morse}, is a mathematical representation used to analyze the global topological characteristics of a manifold.
+Based on discrete Morse theory, it connects critical and regular points based on the adjacency of the level-sets associated with the points.

+To define these level-sets on a triangulated surface, the scalar function $f : V \rightarrow \mathbb{R}$ defined on the vertices $V$ is extended into the piecewise linear function $f^* : S \rightarrow \mathbb{R}$ by applying the linear interpolation across triangles:

-where $\lambda_i$ are the barycentric coordinates of point $p$ in triangle $\sigma$, satisfying: $\sum_{i}\lambda_i = 1$ and $\lambda_i \geq 0$ for all $i$ \\
+where $\lambda_i$ are the barycentric coordinates of point $p$ in triangle $\sigma$, satisfying: $\sum_{i}\lambda_i = 1$ and $\lambda_i \geq 0$ for all $i$. \\

-A $l$ level set of $f^*$ on $S$ consists of all the points $x$ such as $f^*(x) = l$.
-The connected components of a level set are called \textit{isolines}.
-Given $v$ a vertex of $S$, the nature of $v$ can be used to determine the behaviour of the isoline of the level set passing through this vertex : \begin{itemize} \item if $v$ is a minimum or maximum vertex, then the isoline of the level set degenerates to a point; \item if $v$ is a regular vertex, then the isoline of the level set is a closed line, as illustrated in Figure \ref{fig:levelSet_regular}; \item if $v$ is a saddle vertex with a multiplicity $m$, then the isoline of the level set is the union of $m$ closed lines intersecting at $v$, as shown in Figure \ref{fig:levelSet_saddle}. \end{itemize}
+A level-set of value $l$ for $f^*$ on $S$ consists of all points $x$ such that $f^*(x) = l$.
+The connected components of a level-set are called \textit{isolines}.
+For a vertex $v$ of $S$, the shape of the isoline passing through this vertex is determined by its type: \begin{itemize} \item if $v$ is a minimum or maximum vertex, then the isoline degenerates to a point; \item if $v$ is a regular vertex, then the isoline forms a closed line, as illustrated in Figure \ref{fig:levelSet_regular}; \item if $v$ is a saddle vertex, then the isoline consists of multiple closed lines intersecting at $v$, as shown in Figure \ref{fig:levelSet_saddle}. \end{itemize}

-Let $f^*_{min}$ and $f^*_{max}$ denote the minimum and maximum values of $f^*$ across the surface.
-The interval including all values of $l$ in the interval $[f^*_{min}, f^*_{max}]$ can be assigned a topology.
-The isolines created by critical points (maximum, minimum, and saddle) are recognized as nodes within a graph, while isolines originating from regular points are considered as vertices of edges in the graph.
-To put it more formally, the Reeb graph of $f^*$ is the quotient space defined by the equivalence relation: